The Quality New Mexico Story

 Quality New Mexico - A Force for improvement

-QNM uses the Baldrige Criteria for Performance Excellence as the tool to conduct organizational assessments.
+QNM uses the Baldrige Excellence Framework and its Criteria as the tool to conduct a self-assessment.
 The assessment and formal feedback help you identify your strengths, gaps, and opportunities for improvement.